High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security

 \section{Results}

-The first step in the practical CV MDI-QKD system is to provide the users with laser beams that are phase-locked for interference and measurement of conjugate quadratures in the relay.
-Verifying the effectiveness of the locking system is essential for evaluating the system performance as a whole.
-This is achieved by quantifying the residual phase noise associated with the locking system using a frequency multiplexed pilot tone with Bob's quantum signal.
-Fig.~\ref{fig:4} (a) and (b) depict the unwrapped phase of the pilot tone and its histogram, respectively, with Gaussian distribution of the unwrapped phase indicating the locking system effectively compensates for the phase noise modeled as a random-walk process~\cite{chin2021machine}.
-The average phase noise value of $\approx$ -3 rad reveals a slow phase shift between the LO and Alice's and Bob's signals, likely due to a portion of Alice's locked laser being shared as LO with the relay through a short fiber.
-This residual phase which slowly changes in time, is compensated for during DSP.
-The residual phase noise, defined as the standard deviation of the unwrapped phase, is 0.06 rad, equivalent to a phase error of $3.44^\circ$.
-This value seems to be within the typical range of phase error for optical phase locking systems compared to previous experiments~\cite{suleiman202240,minder2019experimental}.
+The initial step in implementing the CV MDI-QKD system involves equipping users with phase-locked laser beams.
+This ensures interference and measurement of conjugate quadratures at the relay.
+Assessing the locking system's efficacy is crucial for evaluating the overall system performance.
+We achieved this by measuring the residual phase noise associated with the locking system, using a frequency multiplexed pilot tone with Bob's quantum signal.
+Figure~\ref{fig:4} a(b) depicts the unwrapped phase of the pilot tone and its histogram, respectively.
+The Gaussian distribution of the unwrapped phase confirms the locking system's success in compensating for phase noise, modeled as a random-walk process~\cite{chin2021machine}.
+The average phase noise value of $\approx$ -3 rad indicates a slow phase shift between the LO and Alice's and Bob's signals, likely due to a portion of Alice's locked laser being shared as LO with the relay through a short fiber channel.
+This residual phase, which slowly changes in time, was compensated for during DSP.
+The residual phase noise, defined as the standard deviation of the unwrapped phase, was 0.06 rad, equivalent to a phase error of $3.44^\circ$.
+This value seems to be within the typical range of phase error for optical phase-locking systems, compared to prior experiments~\cite{suleiman202240,minder2019experimental}.

-The residual phase noise is the primary cause of so-called excess noise, which limits the rate and distance of CV MDI-QKD.
-As our system is based on a Gaussian-modulated coherent state, the excess noise from the residual phase noise can be calculated as~\cite{marie2017self} $\xi_{\text{phase}}=2V_{\text{mod}}\left(1-e^{-\frac{{\sigma_\theta}^2}{2}}\right)$, where ${\sigma_\theta}^2$ is the variance of the residual phase noise and $V_\text{mod}$ is the modulation variance.
-To optimize the system performance, $\xi_{\text{phase}}$ can be reduced either by decreasing the phase error through a better locking system or by operating the system at a low modulation variance.
-We take the latter approach and run our system at a low modulation variance of 6.5 SNU resulting in $\xi_{\text{phase}} \approx$ 0.024 SNU at the channel input, considering $\sigma_\theta = 0.06$ rad.
+Residual phase noise primarily contributes to so-called excess noise, which limits the rate and distance of CV MDI-QKD.
+In our Gaussian-modulated coherent state-based system, the excess noise due to the residual phase noise can be calculated as~\cite{marie2017self} $\xi_{\text{phase}}=2TV_{\text{}}\left(1-e^{-\frac{{\sigma_\theta}^2}{2}}\right)$, where $T$ is the transmittance, including the quantum channel and the relay efficiency; ${\sigma_\theta}^2$ is the variance of the residual phase noise and $V_\text{}$ is the modulation variance.
+Enhancing system performance involves minimizing, $\xi_{\text{phase}}$, achievable by reducing the phase error via an improved locking system or operating at a lower modulation variance.
+Therefore, we operated our system at a low modulation variance of 6.5 shot-noise units (SNUs), resulting in $\xi_{\text{phase}} \approx$ 12.6 mSNU, considering $\sigma_\theta = 0.06$ rad.